 As the game gained popularity in the mid-’30s, in true monopolistic spirit, Parker Brothers set out to purchase the rights to other similar games, including Magie’s version.
 They paid her a mere $500 and did not give her the option of royalties.
 At the time of her death in 1948, Magie remained uncredited for her invention.

 The story of the game’s origins remained, like its true inventor, in relative obscurity until the 1970s, when an economics professor called Ralph Anspach created his own version of an Anti-Monopoly game.
 Ironically, Parker Brothers sued him over the adaptation, and a legal battle ensued.
 While researching his defense, Anspach uncovered Magie’s story and used it to his advantage.
-He eventually won the decade-long legal dispute and, in the process, brought to light the previously buried story of Lizzy Magie, the anti-monopolist who created the game that became Monopoly.
+He eventually won the decade-long legal dispute and, in the process, brought to light the previously buried story of Lizzy Magie, the anti-monopolist who created The Landlord’s Game that became Monopoly.